EMT & Paramedic

 For more information about scheduling a Fieldprint appointment click here.

 The National Registry of Emergency Medical Technicians (NREMT) provides a written (computer) knowledge test that is scheduled at a Pearson Testing facility.
-The fee for the NREMT test is $85 (as of 1/1/17).
+For more information on the NREMT Cognitive Exam, click here.

-For more information regarding fees, please visit OR State EMS Website.
+For more information regarding certification, please visit OR State EMS Website.

 Partnership with Southwestern Oregon Community College